dineshgowda24/blog/content/posts/exploring-the-enigma-of-database-vacuuming/index.md

 ### ExlusiveLock in VACUUM

-The `VACUUM` operation does not require an `ExclusiveLock` in all the cases.
-It requires a `ShareUpdateExclusiveLock.` This means the table can still be read, but no DML operations can be performed.
-But there are cases where the plain `VACUUM` requires an `ExclusiveLock,` mentioned in the Heap Truncating phase.
-If an `ExclusiveLock` has been acquired, then the table is locked during the `VACUUM` operation; the master can detect if any DML operations are being performed on the table and can wait for the DML operations to complete.
-But these locks can be propagated to the replicas.
+The `VACUUM` operation does not require an `ACCESS EXCLUSIVE` lock in all the cases.
+But there are cases where the plain `VACUUM` requires an `ACCESS EXCLUSIVE` lock, mentioned in the Heap Truncating phase.
+If an `ACCESS EXCLUSIVE` has been acquired, then the table is locked during the `VACUUM` operation.
+The master can detect if any DML operations are being performed on the table and can release the lock if it has been aquired.
+But once these locks are propagated to the replicas.
 On replicas, there is no way to detect if a query is being blocked by a `VACUUM` operation, so the read queries can be blocked indefinitely on the replicas and can cause an incident in a high-traffic environment.

 {{< notice tip >}}
-If you have a running job that might update or delete many rows, it is better to disable the `TRUNCATE` operation in the `VACUUM` operation so that the `ExclusiveLock` is not acquired and the DML operations are not blocked.
+If you have a running job that might update or delete many rows, it is better to disable the `TRUNCATE` operation in the `VACUUM` operation so that the `ACCESS EXCLUSIVE` is not acquired and the DML operations are not blocked.
 {{< /notice >}}

 **How can we avoid this?**

-We can disable the `TRUNCATE` operation in the `VACUUM` operation by setting the `vacuum_truncate` parameter to `off.` This will prevent the truncation of pages, and hence, the `ExclusiveLock` will not be acquired.
+We can disable the `TRUNCATE` operation in the `VACUUM` operation by setting the `vacuum_truncate` parameter to `off.` This will prevent the truncation of pages, and hence, the `ACCESS EXCLUSIVE` will not be acquired.
 However, this will not reclaim the space occupied by the dead tuples, which can be a problem in the long run.

-1. The best way to handle this is to perform the `VACUUM` operation during off-peak hours.
+1. The best way to handle this is to perform the `VACUUM` operation during off-peak hours without disabling the `TRUNCATE` operation.
+This will ensure that the space occupied by the dead tuples is reclaimed.
 2. If the application can handle the downtime, then the `VACUUM FULL` operation can be performed.
 This will reclaim the space occupied by the dead tuples.
-3. If the application cannot handle the downtime, then the `VACUUM` operation can be performed with `vacuum_truncate` set to `off.` We can explore other options like [pg_repack](https://reorg.github.io/pg_repack/), which can be used to reclaim the space without acquiring the `ExclusiveLock.`
+3. If the application cannot handle the downtime, then the `VACUUM` operation can be performed with `vacuum_truncate` set to `off.` We can explore other options like [pg_repack](https://reorg.github.io/pg_repack/), which can be used to reclaim the space without acquiring the `ACCESS EXCLUSIVE.`

 ## Further Reading